How We Use Your Data

 - Perform ongoing execution of the functions of the Marketplace, such as operation of insurance affordability programs for those who are enrolled, and oversight of issuers of Marketplace Health Plans

 - Respond to any consumer feedback or complaints you file

 - Combat fraud and abuse in the federal health care system

 - Respond to suspected or confirmed breaches of Marketplace security or confidentiality of information

-CMS will only share your information as needed and allowed by the System of Records Notice or as authorized or required by law.
-Examples of when CMS may disclose your information to agencies or people who need the information for specific reasons are provided below.
+We will only share your information as needed and described in the System of Records Notice or as authorized or required by law.
+Examples of when we may disclose your information to agencies or people who need the information for specific reasons are provided below.
 For more information, review the System of Records Notice.

-When you apply, CMS verifies the information you provide with these organizations and agencies to determine your eligibility to purchase a qualified health plan through the Marketplace and, if you choose, for help paying for health coverage:
+- When you apply, we verify the information you provide with these organizations and agencies to determine your eligibility to purchase a qualified health plan through the Marketplace and, if you choose, for help paying for health coverage:

-- Social Security may verify your Social Security numbers (SSNs) and citizenship status.
+- Social Security may verify your Social Security Numbers and citizenship status.